CosmWasm/cw-plus/README.md

 After that, fuzzing it (ideally with an intelligent fuzzer that understands the domain) can be valuable.
-And beyond that formal verification can provide even more assurance (but is very time consuming and expensive).
+And beyond that formal verification can provide even more assurance (but is very time-consuming and expensive).

 ### Code Coverage